 Yet, this novel type of session positively impacts almost everyone who tries it.

 It’s different than face-to-face counseling—that much is evident from the get-go.

 However, the unique nature of online therapy isn’t a drawback but rather something you can take advantage of.

-So, whether you’re a client moving from in-person sessions to online therapy or a beginner to the process, there are a few ways to adapt more quickly to teletherapy and make the most out of the experience.
+So, whether you’re a client moving from an in person therapist to online therapy or a beginner to the process, there are a few ways to adapt more quickly to teletherapy and make the most out of the experience.

 1. Be Yourself

 In this case, when we say “be yourself,” we mean that you should remain transparent and open throughout the therapy sessions.

 Everyone sitting in on that session is there for the same reason—to help you.